 Using for this loading and transformation process (#ETL), the #nocode tool par excellence, KNIME Data Science & Analytics Platform, in addition to the massive processing of more than 398,000 GPS points, I have included the elevation data for each of the coordinate points.

 - Database of GPX files with the stages of the National Center of Geographic Information (CNIG).
-We can never thank enough to the Spanish Federation of Associations of Friends of the Camino de Santiago (FEAACS) for the work they do in dissemination and compilation.
-It’s absolutely core for build all the Caminos in 3D.
+We can never thank enough for the work they do in dissemination and compilation to the Spanish Federation of Associations of Friends of the Camino de Santiago (FEAACS).
+It has been absolutely core for build all the Caminos in 3D.

 - KNIME Data Analytics Platform.
 Here is a preview of the workflow I used.
 As you can see, I have used it mainly for the process of ingesting, transforming and updating data before uploading them to the data visualization services.
 This time, the focus was on updating the elevation data in order to generate the profiles of the stages, variants and selected Caminos.

-- Open Elevation API.
-As they describe themselves: “Open-Elevation is a free and open-source alternative to the Google Elevation API and similar offerings.”
-Same #nocode philosophy: access to your API service with POST nodes and JSON Row Combiner to generate the request for those track points that did not have associated elevation data.
+- Open Elevation API. in their own words: “Open-Elevation is a free and open-source alternative to the Google Elevation API and similar offerings.”.
 Really straightforward.

 What do you think?
 Would you like me to publish the complete and unified files of all the Caminos in 3D to make your own analysis?
 Leave me your comments to improve the result and make it as useful as possible.
 I also accept coffees 🙂